-If there's anything noteworthy about the middle of a semester besides midterms, it's panic.
-We all cruise through the first six weeks without time catching up to us, and all of a sudden it hits you that you need to get it together.
+If there's anything noteworthy about the middle of a semester (besides midterms), it's panic.
+We all cruise through the first six weeks without time catching up to us, and all of a sudden it hits you that you're halfway to finals.
 How on Earth do we do that?
 Here are five tips that'll help, and why they work!

 Study/work in one placeGiphy

 According to psychological studies, people work best when they have a designated study area.
 Pick an area that suits your needs most for a great work environment, and try to continue using that area for academics as much as possible.
 Once you do this enough, your brain will create an association between that spot and studying, which will encourage you to work hard whenever you sit in that chair.
 However, the one place you should not choose for this is your bed.
 Reason being that if your brain starts to associate your bed more with working, it will associate the bed less with sleeping, and getting proper rest will likely become difficult.